63 Notable alumni of

 -

-Ahmad Bradshaw is a former American football running back.
-He was drafted in the seventh round of the 2007 NFL Draft by the New York Giants.
-He played college football at Marshall.
-He is a two-time Super Bowl champion, winning Super Bowls XLII and XLVI as a member of the Giants, defeating the New England Patriots in both Super Bowls.
+Ahmad Bradshaw is an American former professional football player who was a running back in the National Football League (NFL).
+He played college football for the Marshall Thundering Herd.
+Bradshaw was selected in the seventh round of the 2007 NFL draft by the New York Giants.
+He is a two-time Super Bowl champion, winning Super Bowls XLII and XLVI as a member of the Giants, defeating the New England Patriots each time.
 He was the leading rusher in each game, becoming one of eight running backs in NFL history to be the leading rusher in two Super Bowls.

 -